mbelarbi/bash_training/part8_loops.md

 	apples=5
 	while [ $apples -gt 0 ]; do 	# semicolon indicates there are 2 lines here
-		echo "we have $apples apples, lets donate one" let apples=apples-1			# let is a bash builtin, like echo.
+		echo "I have $apples apples, lets donate one" let apples=apples-1			# let is a bash builtin, like echo.
 THIS ALSO TRIGGERS OUR EXIST CLAUSE done